 Flexible job configuration

 A typical on-premises Hadoop setup uses a single cluster that serves many purposes.
-When you move to GCP, you can focus on individual tasks, creating as many clusters as you need.
+When you move to Google Cloud, you can focus on individual tasks, creating as many clusters as you need.
 This removes much of the complexity of maintaining a single cluster with growing dependencies and software configuration interactions.

 Planning your migration

-Migrating from an on-premises Hadoop solution to GCP requires a shift in approach.
+Migrating from an on-premises Hadoop solution to Google Cloud requires a shift in approach.
 A typical on-premises Hadoop system consists of a monolithic cluster that supports many workloads, often across multiple business areas.
 As a result, the system becomes more complex over time and can require administrators to make compromises to get everything working in the monolithic cluster.
-When you move your Hadoop system to GCP, you can reduce the administrative complexity.
-However, to get that simplification and to get the most efficient processing in GCP with the minimal cost, you need to rethink how to structure your data and jobs.
+When you move your Hadoop system to Google Cloud, you can reduce the administrative complexity.
+However, to get that simplification and to get the most efficient processing in Google Cloud with the minimal cost, you need to rethink how to structure your data and jobs.

-Because Cloud Dataproc runs Hadoop on GCP, using a persistent Cloud Dataproc cluster to replicate your on-premises setup might seem like the easiest solution.
+Because Dataproc runs Hadoop on Google Cloud, using a persistent Dataproc cluster to replicate your on-premises setup might seem like the easiest solution.
 However, there are some limitations to that approach:

-- Keeping your data in a persistent HDFS cluster using Cloud Dataproc is more expensive than storing your data in Cloud Storage, which is what we recommend, as explained later.
-Keeping data in an HDFS cluster also limits your ability to use your data with other GCP products.
+- Keeping your data in a persistent HDFS cluster using Dataproc is more expensive than storing your data in Cloud Storage, which is what we recommend, as explained later.
+Keeping data in an HDFS cluster also limits your ability to use your data with other Google Cloud products.

-- Augmenting or replacing some of your open-source-based tools with other related GCP services can be more efficient or economical for particular use cases.
+- Augmenting or replacing some of your open-source-based tools with other related Google Cloud services can be more efficient or economical for particular use cases.

-The following diagram shows a hypothetical migration from an on-premises system to an ephemeral model on GCP.
+The following diagram shows a hypothetical migration from an on-premises system to an ephemeral model on Google Cloud.

 The data in the example is moved from two on-premises HDFS clusters to Cloud Storage buckets.
 The data in the first cluster is divided among multiple buckets, and the second cluster is moved to a single bucket.
 You can customize the structure of your data in Cloud Storage to suit the needs of your applications and your business.

-The example migration captures the beginning and ending states of a complete migration to GCP.
-This implies a single step, but you'll get the best results if you don't think of moving to GCP as a one-time, complete migration.
+The example migration captures the beginning and ending states of a complete migration to Google Cloud.
+This implies a single step, but you'll get the best results if you don't think of moving to Google Cloud as a one-time, complete migration.
 Instead, think of it as refactoring your solutions to use a new set of tools in ways that weren't possible on-premises.
 To make such a refactoring work, we recommend migrating incrementally.

-Here are the recommended steps for migrating your workflows to GCP:
+Here are the recommended steps for migrating your workflows to Google Cloud:

 Move your data first